 Level 1 Chargers

 Level 1 charging happens when you charge an electric vehicle (EV) using the charger included with the car.
 These chargers can be plugged with one end into any standard 120V outlet, with the other end being plugged directly into the car.
-Standard charging rates are about 200 kilometers (124 miles) in 20 hours.
+Standard charging rates are about 200 kilometers in 20 hours.

 Level 2 Chargers